Justin Wieck: Coaching career

 After graduating, Wieck served as a graduate assistant for Iowa from 2006 to 2008, then he was hired as an assistant and served as Iowa's video coordinator.
 In 2010, he left his alma mater to serve as an assistant coach at Northern State University under head coach Paul Sather from 2010 to 2012.
 During his two seasons with the Wolves, they went 25–28.
 In 2012, Wieck was hired as the head coach for the Jamestown Jimmies.
 During his two years there, the Jimmies went 25–38, winning one NSAA regular season championship and one NSAA tournament championship during the 2013–14 season.
 During the 2012–13 season, several games were forfeited due to an ineligible player.
 Wieck was named the NSAA coach of the year in 2014.
 In 2014, Wieck left Jamestown to serve as an assistant coach at Minnesota State University Moorhead.
 During his four years there, the Dragons achieved a record of 96–38 and won two NSIC regular season championships, and made three NCAA tournament appearances.

 In 2018, Wieck left MSU-Moorhead to become the head coach for the Minnesota Duluth Bulldogs.
-Over the last seven years, he has achieved a record of 142–58.
+Over the last eight seasons, he has achieved a record of 165–70.